 Melt your candy coating according to package instructions and add it to your piping bag with a ⅛" round tip.
 Pipe the chocolate onto the edge of the first round, squeezing periodically to make drips down the sides.
 Vary your pressure for more varied drips.

 Quickly toss sprinkles onto the candy coating if using, before the chocolate coating hardens.
 Repeat for the second round, and allow to solidify.
-Times may vary depending on the temperature of the watermelon and the ambient temperature.
+Times may vary depending on the temperature/moisture of the watermelon and the ambient temperature.